 Small Things To Not Forget!

-Here are a few products that many people don't consider, but are very handy and will make your growing experience much easier.
+Here are a few products and tools that many people don't consider, but are very handy and will make your growing experience much easier.

-EC Reader: This is a very similar concept to a pH reader.
+This is a very similar concept to a pH reader.
 An EC reader determines the amount of salts in your water.
 The higher the salt content, the more nutrients that are in the water.
-Reverse osmosis water has no nutrients in it, meaning it has a TDS of 0.
-When reverse osmosis water is tested with an EC reader, it shows 0.
+Reverse osmosis water has no nutrients in it, meaning it has a TDS or EC reading of 0.
 This is because there are no nutrients in this type of water, they have all been filtered out.

 So now that you know what you need, and how to set it up, it's time to make sure that everything was installed correctly, and is safe to leave unattended.

-Finally, you want to check all around the inside of your grow tent.
+You will want to check all around the inside of your grow tent.
 Everything should be securely fastened and stable.
-There shouldn't any electronic equipment (wires, ballasts, power strips) on the ground, in case that there's ever a water spill.
+There shouldn't be any electronic equipment (wires, ballasts, power strips) on the ground, in case there's ever a water spill.

 The sides of your grow tent should bend slightly inward when you turn the fan on.
 Inward bending means that you've established negative air pressure.
 This is ideal because it's going to stop odors from leaking into your house so long as the tent remains closed.

 You also want to make sure that your carbon filter is attached tightly to the exhaust fan.
 There should be no way for air to leak out or in.
-A tight seal between the fan and the carbon filter will ensure that all of the air that leaves the tent will first pass through the carbon filter, which will eliminate all of the smells from it.
+A tight seal between the fan and the carbon filter will ensure that all of the air that leaves the tent will first pass through the carbon filter.
+Carbon filters will eliminate all of the smells.